syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-This method is used to select an item in the DropDownList by the given value.
+This method is used to select an item in the DropDownList by using the given value.